NolanRBrewer/Planet-Temp-Calculator/README.md

     python blackbody.py blackbody [star temp here] [albedo] [R of planet orbit] [R of star]
     ```
 ### Simple Atmosphere
-Calculating the simple atmosphere temperature of the planet requires up to two inputs; the radius of the planets orbit in Astronomical Units, and the percentage of light reflected by the planet (albedo).
+Calculating the simple atmosphere temperature of the planet requires up to two inputs; the radius of the planet's orbit in Astronomical Units, and the percentage of light reflected by the planet (albedo).
 To calculate the solar constant of a planet the command would look like this:
     ```
     python simple_atmosphere.py solar\ constant [R of planet orbit]